15+ Blank Resume Templates & Forms to Fill In and Download

 Makes sense.

 So don’t let this make you feel obliged to include your address on your resume.
-It’s a pretty weak argument.
+It’s a pretty weak argument for including an address on your resume.

 But—